yamgent/mynvim/docs/usage.md

 Useful for cases where the project may have a standard set of ignores for example.

-Access the quick postfix with `<C-p>` when telescope grep is active.
+Access the quick postfix with `<C-c>` when telescope grep is active.

 In `~/.config/simple-settings/settings.json`